shouryaawr/Can-My-PC-Host-This-/README.md

 ### 3. Launching the Frontend

 Ensure you have Node.js 18+ installed.
-Open a new terminal window.
+Open a new terminal window and make sure you are in the project root (`Can-My-PC-Host-This-`).

 ```bash
 cd frontend